petertwigg/petertwigg.github.io/index.md

 Introducing myself and sharing some of my personal journey on my meditation path.
 I hope you can find my channel useful in your own meditation practice.
 ##### Latest Videos - Refer to [Posts](/blog) for a complete list

 {% include video.html id="beJl8C6n0JZw" title="How I Use Mudras In Meditation" %}
-WWe look at using mudras in meditation to enhance your experience.
+We look at using mudras in meditation to enhance your experience.
 Tips, techniques & context to help improve your meditation.
 #meditation #mindfulness #aspiration #mudra #connection